niteshbalusu11/coretroller/README.md

 ```

 ## Setup
-Run the `ctrl connect` command and follow instructions to enter paths to certificates and gRPC port details.
+Run the `ctrl connect` command and follow instructions to enter commando rune and socket details.
+It connects over LN P2P port which is usually 9735.
+So the socket would be your `publicIP:P2PPort`.
+Example: `192.168.11.21:9735`.

 Example setup:
   ![Balanced Channel Open](./public/ctrl_setup_screenshot.png)